Keep up to date with all the latest digital radio developments.

 CRA continues to work with the vehicle industry to have DAB+ digital radio factory fitted in as many brands and models as possible.

 Commercial Radio Australia has started planning the rollout of DAB+ digital radio to regional Australia.
-Permanent commercial radio digital radio services will be switched on in Canberra and Darwin in early 2019, followed by Hobart in mid-2019.
+Permanent commercial radio digital radio services will be switched on in Darwin and Hobart in Q1.2019, followed by Canberra in Q3.2019.

 Commercial radio broadcasters have been asked to identify the next phase of regional priority centres and those priority markets for rollout within the next five years are; Newcastle, Dubbo, Albury, Lithgow, Sale, Bathurst, Cooma, Goulburn, Warragul, Sunshine Coast, Cairns, Bundaberg, Mandurah and Murwillumbah.